NT Pastoral Land Board

 - monitor and administer the conditions to which pastoral leases are subject

-Section 30 of the Act gives the board powers to:
+Section 30 of the Act gives the board powers:

-- authorises the members of the board or officers authorised by the board for the purposes of performing pastoral monitoring functions, after giving reasonable notice to the pastoral lessee of their intention to do so
+- for the purposes of performing its pastoral monitoring functions, the members of the Board, and persons authorised in writing for that purpose by the Board, may, after giving reasonable notice to the pastoral lessee of their intention to do so:

-- enter on pastoral land to access the condition of the land and identify, establish and operate monitoring sites and reference areas
+- enter on pastoral land to assess the condition of the land and identify, establish and operate monitoring sites and reference areas

-- inspect land data recorded and kept by the lessee as required by the Act
+- inspect recorded land data kept by the pastoral lessee in accordance with the requirements of or under this Act

-- the board may for the purpose of performing its functions or exercising its powers with the written consent of the minister may act as an agent for the Territory.
+- without limiting the generality of subsection (1), the Board may, for the purposes of performing its functions or exercising its powers, including powers conferred on it elsewhere in this Act, with the approval in writing of the Minister, act as agent for the Territory or a statutory corporation.